On Hopf algebras over basic Hopf algebras of dimension 24: Preliminaries

-Let $R$ be a Hopf algebra in ${}^{H}_{H}\mathcal{YD}$.
-We write $\Delta_R(r)=r^{(1)}\otimes r^{(2)}$ for the comultiplication to avoid confusions.
-The \emph{bosonization or biproduct} of $R$ by $H$, denoted by $R\sharp H$, is a usual Hopf algebra defined as follows: $R\sharp H=R\otimes H$ as a vector space, and the multiplication and comultiplication are given by the smash product and smash coproduct, respectively:
+For a Hopf algebra $R\in{}^{H}_{H}\mathcal{YD}$ that is braided, set $\Delta_R(r)=r^{(1)}\otimes r^{(2)}$ for the comultiplication.
+By the \emph{Radford biproduct or bosonization} of $R$ by $H$ (\cite{R11}), written as $R\sharp H$, means a usual Hopf algebra, as a vector space, $R\sharp H=R\otimes H$, whose multiplication and comultiplication are provided by the smash product and smash coproduct, respectively: